AnaZonia/moon_notes/000 Ana Did Science Today.md

 TAC - Scheffer et al 2012 - measure of forest resilience (lag-1 temporal autocorrelation)
-- can be calculated from Landsat
+- can be calculated from Landsatc

 ## Dec 2024 - Jan 2025